 At Protection Plus, we’ve put together the most important Toronto homicide statistics to show where progress is being made, how the current numbers compare to previous years, and what these trends reveal about safety across the city.

-1. There were roughly 85 murders in Toronto in 2024, but 2025 is on pace for a near 50% drop
+1. There were roughly 85 murders in Toronto in 2024, but 2025 is on pace to decrease that number by more than half

 For comparison, there were 73 homicides reported in 2023 and 71 in 2022.
 A similar spike occurred in 2021, when 85 murders were also reported.